-The exact cause is yet to be established, but it is known to be brought about by cyclic hormonal changes in the woman's body.
+It is known to be brought about by cyclic hormonal changes in the woman's body.
 The levels of the female hormones estrogen and progesterone fall rapidly if you do not get pregnant after the ovulation has occurred.

-PMS affects some women more than others.
+Premenstrual Syndrome affects some women more than others.
 A very severe form of PMS known as premenstrual dysphoric disorder (PMDD) is also experienced by some, but it is not as prevalent as PMS.

 There are no specific tests available to diagnose PMS.
 Tests are often performed to rule out other conditions that can cause similar symptoms such as depression, edema, chronic fatigue syndrome, hypothyroidism, and irritable bowel syndrome.
 The disappearance of symptoms after the arrival of a period is considered as the telltale sign.